Intrinsic time gravity, heat kernel regularization, and emergence of Einstein's theory: Introduction and Fundamentals of intrinsic time gravity

-Quantum geometrodynamics with first-order Schr\"{o}dinger evolution in intrinsic time, $i\hbar\frac{\delta\Psi}{\delta{T}}={H}_{\rm Phys.}\Psi$, has been advocated in a series of articles\cite{SOOYU, SOOYU1,SOOITAYU,CS,GRwave,second}.
+Quantum geometrodynamics with first-order Schr\"{o}dinger evolution in intrinsic time, $i\hbar\frac{\delta\Psi}{\delta{T}}={H}_{\rm Phys.}\Psi$, has been advocated in a series of articles\cite{SOOYU,SOOYU1,SOOITAYU,CS,GRwave,second,ORDER}.
 In this work, we elucidate the Hamiltonian of the theory which contains a Cotton-York term; in addition, heat kernel regularization will be employed to demonstrate the remarkable emergence of Einstein's Ricci scalar potential.

-This yields a hitherto unexplored vista to overcome the many technical and conceptual obstacles in quantum gravity.
+In geometrodynamics, the fundamental degrees of freedom are the spatial metric and its conjugate momentum, $(q_{ij},\widetilde{\pi}^{ij})$.
+The symplectic potential,